A PERFECT EXAMPLE OF GEORGIAN TOWN PLANNING

 Princes Street Gardens

 As you walk around the New Town’s stylish Georgian streets it’s easy to let your mind wander – what was life like here for the rich and famous in the late 18th and early 19th century?
-Well the aptly named Georgian House in beautiful Charlotte Square has the answer.
+The aptly named Georgian House in beautiful Charlotte Square has the answer.

 Charlotte Square Gardens